-- PRiSM ensures that an organisation leverages its existing structure, and that benefits include horizontal and vertical improvements, including a significant requirement for sustainability. - PRiSM is defined as a green project methodology. - Within a project, applying PRiSM can support the identification of key improvements and next steps in the sustainability of the organisation. - The Benefit Realisation project management method is an approach used to identify, implement, and measure benefits. - Organisations can apply Benefit Realisation management to the broader organisation or business as required, without implementing a project.
+- PRiSM ensures that an organisation leverages its existing structure, and that benefits include horizontal and vertical improvements, including a significant requirement for sustainability. - PRiSM is defined as a green project methodology. - Within a project, applying PRiSM can support the identification of key improvements and

-• Accountability established for each benefit is one of the key benefits of Benefit Realisation project management method.
+- The Benefit Realisation project management method is an approach used to identify, implement, and measure benefits. - Organisations can apply Benefit Realisation management to the broader organisation or business as required, without implementing a project. - Accountability established for each benefit is one of the key benefits of Benefit Realisation project management method.